d2si/sovereign-keys/README.md

         }
     }
     ```
-16. Verify that you only have 3 modification to your repo and you are not pushing secrets by mistake:
+16. Verify that you only have 3 modifications to your repo and you are not pushing secrets by mistake:
     ```sh
     # Say you are at the root of the CodeCommit repository
     $ git status